ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/group_attributes/create.rst

 Create Group Attributes
 -----------------------

-The basic format for creating a Group Attribute is:
+The following example illustrates the basic format for creating a Group Attribute:

 .. code::